ravi-ramadoss/ravi_challenge/README.md

 ## High Availability and Fault Tolerance

-- The use of multiple Availability Zones for EC2 instances and RDS ensures high availability and fault tolerance of the application.
+- The use of multiple Availability Zones for EC2 instances  ensures high availability and fault tolerance of the application.
 - Auto Scaling Groups ensure that the application can handle the load by adjusting the number of instances automatically.

 ## Security